project-gemmi/gemmi/docs/hkl.rst

 Other parametrizations exist (for example, with only two Gaussians), but are not widely used.

-Currently, Gemmi includes only the ITC parametrization.
+Currently, Gemmi includes only the ITC parametrization, ignoring charges of atoms.
-The other ones will be added if needed.
-Furthermore, we ignore charges of atoms.
 For example, the ITC provides separate form factors for Cu, Cu1+ and Cu2+, but we use only the first one.
-Again, if it turns out to be useful, we will add also the charged parametrizations.
+(If this is not sufficient for your needs, contact the developers).

 In C++, the form factor coefficients are listed in the :file:`it92.hpp` header.
 In Python, they can be accessed as a property of an element (this may change).